DIY Christmas Decorations: 7 Easy and Inexpensive Projects

 Have a surfeit of Christmas cookies, or want a way to display your children’s favorite creations?
 Hang those decorated gingerbread men with foodsafe dental floss.
 You can take any wreath and hang it horizontally from the ceiling, and suspend it with as many cookies as it will hold.

 If you’re a parent (and even if you’re not) you’ll know how easy it is to lose small socks in the dryer.
 Luckily, children’s socks are often found in fun colors; save them throughout the year, and hang them on a ribbon in your child’s bedroom for a fun and easy advent calendar.

 Use one sock for your children to open every day in December.
 Surprise them with coins, chocolates, or a series of pieces of Lego that they can put together the night before Christmas.
 For a twist, use old mittens instead.

 There are some wonderful ways to put old sweaters to use, but this is one of the best.
 You don’t have to know how to sew, and you can make your stockings personal and special.
 Try traditional cream sweaters in a number of different nubby patterns for a comfy-cosy look, or a mix of hilariously clashing holiday sweaters for a retro look.

 Make your home beautiful with a snowman created from holiday wreaths.
 Make your own with garlands, or use some wreaths that have been in storage for years.
 Use a small wreath for the head, and larger ones for the body.
 Mount them on the wall or on the outside of your home, and have your children decorate them with all of the Frosty trappings.

 This Christmas, make it easy to decorate your home for the holidays, and foist materials from all over your home.
 It’s simple to save money if you’re willing to spend a few minutes on your own creations.
-Try these ideas, and let us know your own inexpensive and fast solutions to decorating with flair in the festive season.
+Try these DIY Christmas ideas for decorations, and let us know your own inexpensive and fast solutions to decorating with flair in the festive season.